You have no items in your shopping cart.

 While adhering to these principles, two things will always be a fact: under full motor load, the battery will be strained at only 50%, which means less voltage drop, which means more power goes to the motor, which translates into more thrust, and the battery will not be over-stressed, will not overheat, will not puff up, and generally will last MUCH longer.
 Trying to do the opposite - to limit motor power by using a lower discharge rate battery - will end up over-stressing your battery, it will puff up, and it will last only a few cycles.
 Not to mention, that the motor will drop considerably, because the battery voltage will drop very low, and will not provide enough power to the motor.
 As a general thumb rule, try to use a battery that can provide twice as much current as the motor can draw.
 This will ensure your battery's longevity and will definitely improve the flight performance of your model.

-A LiPo cell should NEVER be discharged below 3.0V
+A LiPo cell should NEVER be discharged below 3.5V

 Another VERY important factor to increasing the life of your batteries, is the use of a PROGRAMMABLE Low voltage Lipo alarm in your models.
 Those are the Lipo alarms that display battery pack and cell voltage on a screen, and have a button for adjusting the alarm voltage.
-For optimum flight times, and depending on the battery's state, the alarm should be set anywhere between 3.4v and 3.6v per cell.
+For optimum flight times, and depending on the battery's state, the alarm should be set to 3.7v per cell.
 When the alarm sounds be quick to land, otherwise you run the risk of completely depleting the battery, which is not good for the battery, but it could also potentially crash your model.

-Using a Low voltage buzzer with voltage indicator like the one shown above is a good way to keep in with the 80% rule.
+Using a Low voltage buzzer with voltage indicator like the one shown on the left is a good way to keep the Lipo above the discharge limit.
 This units simply plugs into the balance connector and keeps track of the voltage.
-During flight when the battery reaches its 80% threshold limit i.e. 3.7v the Buzzer will sound a constant low voltage alarm.
+During flight when the battery reaches its 60% threshold limit i.e. 3.7v the Buzzer will sound a constant low voltage alarm.
 This unit is very handy and will ensure that you do not discharge your batteries completely.

 The EOS Sentry3 is a quick, clever, and convenient device for analyzing your batteries.
 The Sentry3 shows at a glance the remaining capacity in your battery pack, cell balance, cell voltages and gap.
 Stand-alone Balance and Store Modes at industry-leading discharge performance.
 Sentry 3 provides the information and tools you need to maintain top performance and reliability from your batteries, and to avoid costly mistakes.